 When it comes to finding SEO marketing tips or SEO Strategies there is no shortage of advice.
 However, many Singapore business owners are still skeptical about how easy it is to see results from popular tips and strategies.
 It’s not that these strategies are overly complicated, it’s that they don’t know if they can achieve such success in their niches.

 This is especially the case when it comes to “hard niches.”
-Hard niches are those that have small audiences, a ton of competition, difficult to secure links, or are “boring.”
+Hard niches are those that have small audiences, a ton of competition, are difficult to secure links, or are “boring.”
 The good news is SEO can even help with these types of niches.
 Let’s discuss 5 ways you can increase your SEO traffic in a hard niche.

 1.Use Long-tail Keywords

 One of the easiest things in the world is to rank for a keyword that has little to no competition.
-But what happens when you try to rank for a term that has a lot of competition.
+But what happens when you try to rank for a term on Google that has a lot of competition.
 What if you’re competing against the top 10 companies in your industry–all of whom are hungry for traffic?
-This often happens in the case of the insurance and loan niches.
+This often happens in the case of insurance and loan niches.

 Well, the truth is, it’s very unlikely that you will be able to compete against these businesses.
 So instead of trying to rank for the top keywords in your industry, try ranking for terms and phrases that the others are not targeting.
 There’s always a keyword that a company will think is not worth their time and you can take advantage of this.